-Enterprises that have transactions with related parties are required to prepare compliance documents in order to maintain sufficient evidence toward the arm's length (appropriateness) nature in such transactions.
-In this respect, according to the newly issued Vietnamese Transfer Pricing (TP) regulations, which took effect on May 2017 and applied for tax year 2017 onwards, enterprises shall be considered associated in a tax period under two (2) general conditions as follows:
+Enterprises that have transactions with related parties are required to prepare compliance documents in order to maintain sufficient evidence toward the arm's length nature of such transactions.
+In this respect, according to the currently prevailing regulations on Transfer Pricing (TP) matters of Vietnam, effective since May 2017 and applied for tax year 2017 onwards, enterprises shall be considered associated in a tax period under two (2) general conditions as follows:

-i.
-A party participates directly or indirectly in the management, control or equity of the other, or puts investment in the other;
+- i.
+A party participates directly or indirectly in the management, control or equity of the other, or puts investment in the other; - ii.

-ii.
 Parties participate directly or indirectly in the common management, control, or the capital of or put investment into other parties.